 The Compensation and Leadership Development Committee, in consultation with the Board, is responsible for establishing, implementing and overseeing our overall compensation strategy and policies, including our executive compensation program, in a manner that supports our business objectives.
-Our Compensation and Leadership Development Committee determined that in 2020, the Company continued its advancement as a leading orphan and rare disease company with global commercial operations and a diversified product pipeline.
-The specific milestones achieved in 2020 in support of the Company's business strategy and this conclusion by the Compensation and Leadership Development Committee are described below under the heading "Annual Cash Incentive Plan".
+Our Compensation and Leadership Development Committee determined that in 2021, the Company continued its advancement as a leading orphan and rare disease company with global commercial operations and a diversified product pipeline.
+The specific milestones achieved in 2021 in support of the Company's business strategy and this conclusion by the Compensation and Leadership Development Committee are described below under the heading "Annual Cash Incentive Plan".

-Our Compensation and Leadership Development Committee adheres to a longstanding pay-for-performance philosophy and 2020 was another strong year for Amicus.
-In 2020 we exceeded most of our corporate goals which resulted in an annual corporate bonus multiplier of 110%.
+Our Compensation and Leadership Development Committee adheres to a longstanding pay-for-performance philosophy, and in 2021 we exceeded most of our corporate goals which resulted in an annual corporate bonus multiplier of 102%.
 The Compensation and Leadership Development Committee evaluates our compensation program, taking into consideration best practices and emerging trends, stockholder input as well as data and feedback provided by our independent executive compensation consultant, Pay Governance.
 In the past year, we have continued to take measures to align our compensation program with stockholder interests including the following actions:

-- Base salaries comprise approximately 11% of our current named executive officers' total compensation on an aggregate basis, with Mr. Crowley's 2020 salary representing approximately 6% of his total compensation (or 8% of his direct compensation).
-For 2020, the Compensation and Leadership Development Committee determined that Mr. Crowley would receive an increase in his base salary of 10% following a peer group analysis.
-Additionally, approximately 7% of Mr. Crowley's total compensation in 2020 was represented by payments we made to him for medical expenses incurred for the treatment of a rare medical condition afflicting two members of Mr. Crowley's immediate family. - A large majority of our named executive officers' compensation was represented by long-term incentives, including the grant date fair value of equity awards, which are inherently performance based.
-Approximately 82% of Mr. Crowley's total compensation (or 88% of his direct compensation) was in the form of long-term incentives.
-For our other named executive officers, excluding Dr. Barth, on average, approximately 74% of their total compensation for 2020 was represented by long-term incentives. - For 2020, the Compensation and Leadership Development Committee determined that Mr. Crowley, along with the Senior Leadership Team, including all of our named executive officers, would continue to receive 1/3 the value of annual equity grants in Stock Options, 1/3 in Restricted Stock Units ("RSUs") and 1/3 in Performance Restricted Stock Units ("PRSUs").
-The PRSUs utilized performance measures of relative total shareholder return, regulatory and strategic pipeline metrics.
-Similar to stock options, utilizing PRSUs aligns the management team with shareholders and strengthens our pay for performance philosophy, because these awards only deliver value to our named executive officers if the Company achieves the long-term performance goals determined by the Compensation and Leadership Development Committee. - The PRSUs granted in 2018, which had a three-year measurement period ending in 2020, paid out at 113.45% of target reflecting the Company's strong absolute and relative share price performance and pipeline progress over this period.
+- Base salaries comprise approximately 12% of our current named executive officers' total compensation on an aggregate basis (or, on average, approximately 14% of their direct compensation), with Mr. Crowley's 2021 salary representing approximately 7% of his total compensation (or 8% of his direct compensation).
+Additionally, approximately 8% of Mr. Crowley's total compensation in 2021 was represented by payments we made to him for medical expenses incurred for the treatment of a rare medical condition afflicting two members of Mr. Crowley's immediate family. - A large majority of our named executive officers' compensation was represented by long-term incentives, which are inherently performance based.
+Approximately 79% of Mr. Crowley's total compensation (or 87% of his direct compensation) was in the form of long-term incentives.
+For our other named executive officers, on average, approximately 77% of their total compensation (or, on average, approximately 79% of their direct compensation) for 2021 was represented by long-term incentives. - For 2021, the Compensation and Leadership Development Committee determined that Mr. Crowley, along with the Senior Leadership Team, including all of our named executive officers, would continue to receive 1/3 the value of annual equity grants in Stock Options, 1/3 in Restricted Stock Units ("RSUs") and 1/3 in Performance Restricted Stock Units ("PRSUs").
+The PRSUs utilized performance measures of relative total stockholder return, and regulatory, strategic pipeline and diversity goals.
+Similar to stock options, utilizing PRSUs aligns the management team with stockholders and strengthens our pay for performance philosophy, because these awards only deliver value to our named executive officers if the Company achieves the long-term performance goals determined by the Compensation and Leadership Development Committee. - The PRSUs granted in 2019, which had a three-year measurement period ending in 2021, paid out at 97.68% of target reflecting the Company's strong absolute and relative share price performance and commercial progress over this period.

 Additionally, our Compensation and Leadership Development Committee made no COVID-19 adjustments to either the Company's annual cash incentive program or the goals underlying the outstanding PRSU awards.
-As described more fully below under "The Corporate Multiplier", the Compensation and Leadership Development Committee's determination of a 110% corporate multiplier reflects the Company's overall positive performance against the goals established prior to the emergence and continuation of the COVID-19 pandemic.
+As described more fully below under "The Corporate Multiplier", the Compensation and Leadership Development Committee's determination of a 102% corporate multiplier reflects the Company's overall positive performance against the goals established and executed on during the continuation of the COVID-19 pandemic.